Michigan Motorcycle Accident Lawyers

 Once all parties have agreed upon an amount for a settlement and your claim or suit has concluded, your lawyer will receive a check.
 (It may take several weeks for this check to arrive.)
 Your lawyer will deposit the amount into a client trust account and take care of any outstanding bills (e.g., medical, motorcycle repair) and assess their fee.

 After the costs, attorney fees, and any other liens are satisfied with your permission, the remainder of the settlement money will be issued to you.
 Depending on the amount of the settlement you may be able to decide on a lump-sum payment or a structured settlement, where periodic regular future payments are issued to you.
 There are benefits associated with either choice.
-Speak with your Michigan motorcycle accident attorney to determine which is best and appropriate in your case.
+Speak with your Michigan motorcycle accident lawyers to determine which is best and appropriate in your case.

 What Kind of Compensation Can Be Recovered?